bazel-contrib/SIG-rules-authors/go-tutorial.md

 > - <cite>https://github.com/bazelbuild/starlark#overview</cite>

 The good news is that Starlark is a dialect of Python, almost a subset of the language.
-If you know Python you have a jump start on learning Starlark.
+If you know Python, you have a jump start on learning Starlark.

 Before we start creating a simple Go project, we will cover a couple of dependencies for this tutorial.